 AHIMA is governed by the Board of Directors.
 Members of AHIMA elect a president-elect and directors each year to serve in the role of governing the association, setting strategy and maintaining fiscal oversight and fiduciary responsibility.
 The AHIMA Board of Directors consists of 13 members including the CEO, who serves in an ex-officio role.

-Associate VP, Privacy and HIM and Chief Privacy and HIM Officer
+AVP, Privacy and HIM and Chief Privacy and HIM Officer

 West Virginia University Hospitals